lilithmooncohen/t2linux-fix/readme.md

 ## Important Notes / Known Issues

-- The system needs more time to resume than you're used to from MacOS because it needs to re-initialize all bits and pieces we turned off to be able to make it sleep.
-But you can try shortening delays if your system is faster or making them longer if your system is slower.
+- The system needs more time to resume than you're used to from MacOS.
+The script takes between 1.5 to 3 seconds to run through.
+The longest waiting times is userland initializing after the script.
-- Typically you will notice a screen and keyboard still black when opening the lid for some few seconds.
-Sometimes even longer.
-It depends on your specific hardware config and distro
-- On faster machines, the keyboard may be re-initialized while you are typing your password.
-See below bullet point to work around that
-- I recommend to just be patient and wait a few seconds or play with the "sleep" figures in the systemd services in the suspend install script to make delays shorter.
-The script was made for broad compatibility.
-We don't want to leave Intel Core I3 machines behind
-- The workaround isn't perfect and probably will never be.
-Though it works reliably, we know there is still some hardware/software blocking going on while waking up.
-Probably related to the apple-bce/VHCI/Audio patches.
-The T2 Linux team is still actively investigating the suspend issue and on the time of writing (February 2026), they had a major breakthrough.
-Keep in touch with the latest development on https://matrix.to/#/#space:t2linux.org
+- Some systems don't work with the script yet.
+It's unclear if this is related to the specific hardware or distro.
+- There is an uninstall option when running the script.
+So if it doesn't work for your, just reboot and run it again.
+It will restore your previous settings and files.
+- Not that using powertop --auto-tune or any related script enabling/forcing ASPM will block "optimized" PCI devices from transitioning to D3 power state.
+Or in other words: If you want to enjoy working suspend, remove such scripts.

 ## Installation